ashleychontos/pySYD/docs/quickstart.rst

 The last option (``--mc``) runs the pipeline for 200 steps, which will allow us to bootstrap uncertainties to the derived parameters.
-The ``--ux`` is an upper frequency limit for the first module that identifies the power e**x**cess due to solar-like oscillations.
+The ``--ux`` is an upper frequency limit for the first module that identifies the power eXcess due to solar-like oscillations.
 In this case, there are high frequency artefacts that we would like to ignore. *If you'd like to learn more about this or are having a similar issue, please see our notebook tutorial that walks through how to fix this problem.*